haneefmohamed/AWS-Projects/Creating static website using S3/README.md

 Amazon CloudFront: You can also use Amazon CloudFront to enable your website to load quickly.
 Amazon CloudFront will create a content delivery network (CDN) that hosts your website content in close proximity to your users.

+# Advantages of Hosting Website on S3
+Here are some of the advantages of hosting site on S3

+Performance: The website will be highly performant and scalable at a fraction of the cost of a traditional Web server.

+Scalability: Amazon S3 is inherently scalable.
+For popular websites, the Amazon S3 architecture will scale seamlessly to serve thousands of HTTP requests per second without any changes to the architecture.

+Availability: In addition, by hosting with Amazon S3, the website is inherently highly available.